jadercorrea/aws-s3-copy-lambda/README.md

 # An AWS Lambda Function to Copy S3 Objects

-Lambda function to copy objects from a source S3 bucket to one or more target S3 buckets as they are added to the source bucket.
+Node.js 4.3 lambda function to copy objects from a source S3 bucket to one or more target S3 buckets as they are added to the source bucket.

 ## Configuration